po1sigala/live/01-Class-Content/05-Third-Party-APIs/01-Activities/04-Stu_Click-Events/README.md

 1. Open `index.html` in the browser.

-2. Click on the "Generate Password" button to see that nothing happens.
+2. Click the "Generate Password" button to see that nothing happens.

 ## Assets